wftutorials/aspnetmvctutorial/README.md

 [list_items.png]

-Another way we can do this is
+Another way we can do this is shown below.
+We "intialize" `var items` in our view.
+Then we use it as we need to.

 ```html